twintechs/TwinTechsFormsLib/readme.md

 We will improve the cache situation over the next few weeks, as we do more work on android projects.

+The accompanying blog post for the FastImage and FastViewCell is here: [http://blog.twintechs.com/how-to-achieve-native-list-performance-with-xamarin-forms-listview](http://blog.twintechs.com/how-to-achieve-native-list-performance-with-xamarin-forms-listview)

 ### Implementation notes
 The following work: